-We spoke to Hafiz Annor Annour Yaya, Humanitarian Project Manager at UNA-CHAD United Nations Association of Chad about humanitarian aid in the country.
+We spoke to Hafiz Annor Annour Yaya, Humanitarian Project Manager at United Nations Association of CHAD, about humanitarian aid in the country.

-He talked about the challenges affecting the country and if he could change one thing about the sector what would it be.
+He talked about the challenges affecting the country and if he could, what he would change about the sector.

-In spite of much effort made by the organizations and the donors and the government the financial gaps remain enormous.
+In spite of much effort made by the organisations, donors and government the financial gaps remain enormous.
 The country hosts a large number of internally displaced persons, due to internal and external conflicts.
-Chad has more than 700,000 displaced people, including refugees and returnees from Chad, Sudan, the Central African Republic (CAR), Nigeria and Libya.
+CHAD has more than 700,000 displaced people, including refugees and returnees from Chad, Sudan, the Central African Republic (CAR), Nigeria and Libya.

 Due to continued instability in their countries of origin, the prospects of return are not immediate, and new inflows are to be expected.
 In early 2015, following attacks by Boko-Haram, some 14,000 refugees and thousands of Chadian returnees from Nigeria found refuge in the Lake Chad region, and several thousand IDPs were also reported in the area.
 Communities hosting population movements, estimated at 597,000 people, are also vulnerable and in need of humanitarian assistance.